practicusai/docs/docs/setup-guide.md

 ### Registering AWS user

 Simply open the Practicus AI app, go to settings (preferences in macOS), cloud tab and enter your AWS user credentials.
-We **do not** access your AWS credentials, Practicus AI app
+We **do not** access your AWS credentials, Practicus AI app running in your laptop uses it completely isolated.

-The AWS account needs one or more of our [AWS marketplace](#enabling-aws-marketplace) offerings enabled.
+Please note that your AWS account needs one or more of our [AWS marketplace](#enabling-aws-marketplace) offerings enabled.

 ## References